-3. Combined Results for AFUE Standards and Standby Mode and Off Mode Standards tables to provide a combined benefit and cost estimate of the proposed AFUE and standby mode and off mode standards, as shown in Table I.10.14 The results under the primary estimate are as follows.
-Using a 7-percent discount rate for benefits and costs other than CO2 reduction (for which DOE used a 3-percent discount rate along with the average SCC series that has a value of \$40.6/metric ton in 2015), the estimated cost of the equipment costs, while the estimated annual benefits are \$1,326 million in reduced equipment operating costs, \$272 million in CO2 reductions, and \$20 million in reduced
+3. Combined Results for AFUE Standards and Standby Mode and Off Mode Standards

+DOE also added the annualized benefits and costs from the individual annualized tables to provide a combined benefit and cost estimate of the proposed AFUE and standby mode and off mode standards, as shown in Table I.10.
+The results under the primary estimate are as follows.
+Using a 7percent discount rate for benefits and costs other than $CO_2$ reduction (for which DOE used a 3-percent discount rate along with the average SCC series that has a value of \$40.6/metric ton in 2015), the estimated cost of the NWGF and MHGF standards proposed in this rule is \$541 million per year in increased equipment costs, while the estimated annual benefits are \$1,326 million in reduced equipment operating costs, \$272 million in $CO_2$ reductions, and \$20 million in reduced $NO_X$ emissions.
-DOE also added the annualized benefits and costs from the individual annualized

-NWGF and MHGF standards proposed in this rule is \$541 million per year in increased value of \$40.6/metric ton in 2015, the estimated cost of the proposed NWGF and MHGF

-NO_X emissions.
 In this case, the net benefit amounts to \$1,077 million per year.
-Using a standards is \$546 million per year in increased equipment costs, while the estimated annual benefits are \$2,061 million in reduced operating costs, \$272 million in CO_2 reductions, and \$32 million in reduced NO_X emissions.
+Using a 3-percent discount rate for all benefits and costs and the average SCC series that has a value of \$40.6/metric ton in 2015, the estimated cost of the proposed NWGF and MHGF standards is \$546 million per year in increased equipment costs, while the estimated annual benefits are \$2,061 million in reduced operating costs, \$272 million in $CO_2$ reductions, and \$32 million in reduced NOX emissions.
 In this case, the net benefit amounts to \$1,819 million per year.